jamoliddinsaidov/dastarkhan/readme.md

 # Dastarkhan

+Dastarkhan is a web application that enables users to discover and share local food experiences in Uzbekistan.
+It features a review and rating system, search and filter functions, and user accounts with various features (liking or saving posts, following people, receiving notifications, or recommending food).

 ## Prerequisites to run the project locally

 - Make sure to have Node.js 14+ installed on your device